Yang Ma Tower

-The Yang Ma Tower, formerly known as Taichung Condominium Tower (白朗峰), is a 41-story, 163.8 m tall residential skyscraper located in Xitun District, Taichung, Taiwan.
+The Yang Ma Tower, formerly known as Taichung Condominium Tower (Báilǎngfēng), is a 41-story, 163.8 m tall residential skyscraper located in Xitun District, Taichung, Taiwan.
 The building has a total floor area of 68,501 m2, and it comprises six basement levels.
 Construction of the skyscraper began in 2014 and it was completed in 2019.
 As of December 2020, it is the second tallest residential skyscraper in Taichung, the 8th tallest building in Taichung and 28th tallest in Taiwan.

 Design

 The tower is jointly designed by the American architectural firm Richard Meier & Partners and HOY Architects.
 The building is divided into two north–south towers, connected through a central core area.
 The main façade structure of the South Tower is a white translucent glass curtain wall, which allows natural light to enter the building and also allows residents to maintain privacy.
 There is a public sky garden on the 16th floor of the North Tower, which serves as a viewing platform.